 If you are looking for a language school in Arguineguin, there are several to choose from.
 Escuela Talk in the Ancora Center teaches Spanish and English.
 The classes are small in size and they even offer a free trial lesson.

 There is food for every palette in Arguineguin, whether you are looking for something traditional, spicy or sweet n sour.
-Lun Chinese Restaurant is the BEST Chinese in the south!
+Lun Chinese Restaurant and Palacio Chino are the BEST Chinese restaurants in the south!
 They even do takeaway and home delivery.

-Although there is currently some never-ending roadworks going on, Los Canarios I is a lovely place and very popular for an evening meal.
+Los Canarios I is a lovely place and very popular for an evening meal as if Mercadito Iberico underneath.
 If you like ice cream then the colourful Palacio del Sabor is your best bet.
 For a cheap morning coffee and sandwich mixto Luna Cafeteria on the main high street is a good option.
-If you fancy a freshly pressed tea and delicious cake with views of Mt.Teide then take a walk down the beach road to The Lighthouse.

 There are many more restaurants for you to discover, the fun part is finding your favourite!

 Arguineguin which means ‘quiet water' in native Guanche language means this little village is the perfect place to set up home.
 Often referred to as Little Norway, Arguineguin has a property for everyone, whether you are looking for a sun soaked balcony studio or a million euro property in the exclusive Loma Dos area.